click on photo to go back ...

 When it came to alcohol, he was a lifelong teetotaler.
 But his son noted that his father smoked a pack of cigarettes a day for 70 years, quitting only when he became short of breath.
 "I know that smoking kills people, and I must be the exception," Lane said then.

-His final acting role as narrator was at the age of 101 in 2006's The Night Before Christmas.
+His final acting role as narrator was at the age of 101 in 2006 for The Night Before Christmas

 Charles died on Monday in Los Angeles.
 He was 102.
 The weekend before he died, Lane was working on a celebration of his life, a project with former child star Jane Withers.
 The two had appeared in three movies together.